What is Little Athletics?

 What training and coaching is available?

 Training is included in the registration and there is no added cost to come and train.
-Time and locations for 2017/18 still to be confirmed.
+Training is on Wednesdays 6.30-7.30pm at Bowker Street Reserve, North Brighton.

 What incentives do you provide for the athletes?

 Plympton Flyers LAC has awards for personal bests, centre best performances, most improved, centre best champions and life memberships.

 For further details please refer to our Recognition Program page.